nehajoshi404/python-engineer-notebooks/README.md

-# Collection of Jupyter Notebooks for the website
+# Collection of Jupyter Notebooks
+Intermediate Python functions and concepts practise.